sherlockblaze/all_knowledge_review/knowledge/data_structures/doc/trees/Trees.md

 #### Tree Traversals with an Application

-> All of this comes from book -- **《Data Structures and Algorithms analysis in C.》**
+> All of this comes from the book -- **《Data Structures and Algorithms analysis in C.》**

 Trees are powerful.
 One of the popular uses is the directory structure in man common operating systems, such as UNIX, VAX/VMS and so on.